Superficial thrombophlebitis happens in veins close to the surface of your skin. The vein becomes inflamed from a blood clot.

 To help reduce your chances of superficial thrombophlebitis, take these steps:

-- If you fly for long periods of time, walk around the cabin and stretch your limbs every hour or so.
+- If you sit for long periods of time, make sure to get up and stretch at least once an hour

 - Avoid wearing tight clothing around your waist